D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 As a simple example of this relation, we can take a further $g \to 1$ ``tree-level planar'' limit.
 This limit eliminates the framing dependence and makes the planar skein relations classical.
 It also eliminates the back-reaction in the holographic dual geometry.
 The vevs $w_\ell$ satisfy the same relations as the traces of the holonomy of a flat connection on $M_3$ along a path $\ell$.

 Accordingly, any 3d $\mathrm{GL}(M)$ flat connection on $M_3$ for any non-negative integer $M$ provides a potential tree-level planar saddle: it can be embedded in $SU(N)$ to provide a classical solution of the Chern-Simons equations of motion.
-These saddles have an intuitive holographic interpretation: a (possibly large) collection of $M$ D-branes in $T^* M_3$ fibered non-trivially over the base.
+These saddles have an intuitive holographic interpretation: a collection of $M$ A-model D-branes in $T^* M_3$ fibered non-trivially over the base.

 We will not pursue here a further analysis of $\mathrm{Sk}^p_{M_3}[g]$.
-Closed strings are a somewhat rough tool to probe the dual geometry.
-Instead, we will focus on D-brane probes.
+Instead we will consider a simple choice of $M_3$ and focus on D-brane probes of the dual A-model.